alisamirs/frena/ENHANCEMENTS.md

 ## Conclusion

-These enhancements transform Frena from a basic MVP into a polished, user-friendly application that addresses the core problems outlined in gemini.md:
+These enhancements transform Frena from a basic MVP into a polished, user-friendly application that addresses the core problems:

 ✅ **Financial information asymmetry** - Solved with real-time, accurate rates
 ✅ **User personalization** - Favorites, base currency, search